kapsaquarius/Campus-Share/backend/README.md

 # CampusShare Backend

-The backend API for CampusShare, a student ride-sharing platform built with Flask and MongoDB Atlas with integrated email notifications.
+The backend API for CampusShare, a student ride-sharing and roommate-matching platform built with Flask and MongoDB Atlas with integrated email notifications.

 ## 🚀 Quick Setup